kylemacfarlane/aws-ec2-assign-elastic-ip/README.md

 **Community contribution much appreciated on this!**

 We have been using the following IAM policys to be able to list and associate Elastic IPs.
-This can probably be narrowed down abit.
-It allows EC2 read-only (from the IAM wizard) and `ec2:AssociateAddress` permissions:
+This can probably be narrowed down a bit.
+It allows EC2 read-only (from the IAM wizard), `ec2:AssociateAddress` and `ec2:DisassociateAddress` permissions:

     {
+      "Version": "2012-10-17",
       "Statement": [
         {
           "Effect": "Allow",
           "Action": [
             "ec2:AssociateAddress",
-            "ec2:Describe*"
+            "ec2:Describe*",
+            "ec2:DisassociateAddress"
           ],
           "Resource": "*"
         }